-Prepare: Performance 5: Legend of the hand and the key

-Performance 6: Battle music and game
+Prepare: Performance 5: Legend of the hand and the key Performance 6: Battle music and game

 Predominant smell and sound: Light bustle.
-Predominant colors: brown on green

 Position 1: At the door

 We have reached the last stop on our route.
 Of the four outer gates of the wall that protects the Alhambra, the Puerta de la Justicia is undoubtedly the most monumental, the one that was considered impregnable.
 It is also known as "Puerta de la Explanada" (Gate of the Esplanade), due to the large space that extends in front of it.